 URISA Alberta is committed to fostering GIS-related education in Alberta.

-As a masters or doctoral student undertaking research in GIS and/or remote sensing, you are eligible to submit your application detailing a geospatial project that you have worked on within the past year at a higher educational institution in Alberta, Saskatchewan, or Manitoba.
-Your submission must be a 4 page PDF and include the following:
+Application Process: Submit your formatted application by TBA via email to Charlene at academicLiaison@urisab.org for adjudication by URISA Alberta executive and select members.
+All masters or doctoral students undertaking research in GIS and/or remote sensing within the past year at a higher educational institution in Alberta, Saskatchewan, or Manitoba are eligible to apply.
+The submission must be a 4-page PDF and include the following:

-- A 500 word paper (two pages) describing the problem and solution
+- Maximum 500-word paper (two pages) describing the problem and solution

 - Map(s) to support your project (one page)

-Applicants may reapply every year that they are a graduate student, but previous first place winners will only be eligible to be selected for the one-year student membership.
+Applicants may reapply every year that they are a graduate student, but previous first place winners will be eligible to be selected for only another one-year student membership.

 - 1993-1994: Sara Masterson